-I currently have three books in print: A GUERNSEY DOUBLE, STRANGE JOURNEY and my latest collection, STONE WITNESS.
+I currently have three books in print: A Guernsey Double, Strange Journey and my latest collection, Stone Witness.

-Stone Witness was published in May 2017 by Blue Ormer Publications and is available for sale at various retail outlets in Guernsey or online at https://www.blueormer.co.uk
+Stone Witness was released in May 2017 by Blue Ormer Publications and is available for sale at various retail outlets in Guernsey and online at https://www.blueormer.co.uk

 The Man Who Landed, and its companion piece, The Boy Who Fell Upwards, by UK-based writer, Peter Kenny, form the joint publication A Guernsey Double which serves as a two-for-one package of poems relating to the island.

 "Not since the extraordinarily poetic Book of Ebenezer Le Page has a single volume made the soul of the island so unremittingly its focus.
 The results are powerfully moving: a work that deals with both losing a home and finding one.
 Two sides of the same coin.
 For Guernsey people, or visitors, this book is a rich addition to their experience of the island."

 Strange Journey is my second collection of verse and offers a diverse selection of poems written over the past twenty years and can be purchased direct from this site.
-Price is £5.00 including UK postage.
+Price is £5.00 plus UK postage.

 One reviewer wrote: Strange Journey is the long-awaited full-length collection from Richard Fleming, following from The Man Who Landed in A Guernsey Double.
 Strange Journey sees the poet deftly collecting fragments of a life which began in Belfast, Northern Ireland, and saw him settle in Guernsey in the Channel Islands.